Ask the Editor: Four Reader Tax Questions

 More on Ask the Editor

-We have already received many questions from readers, on topics such as withholding income tax from Social Security benefits, filling out a gift tax return on Form 709, qualified charitable distributions and state tax credits, and tax return filing dates.
+We have already received many questions from readers on topics such as whether to request an identity protection personal identification number, how to check whether the IRS has processed an amended return filing, what we think will or won’t be included in a tax package from Congress this year, and much more.
 We’ll answer some of these in a future Ask the Editor round-up.
 So keep those questions coming!

 Subscribers of The Kiplinger Tax Letter can ask Joy questions about a tax topic.
 You'll find full details of how to submit questions in The Kiplinger Tax Letter.
 (Get a free issue of The Kiplinger Tax Letter or subscribe).